mantidproject/documents/Design/WorkspaceImageMethods.md

   * `MantidImage_sptr getImageX (size_t start =-1, size_t stop =-1, size_t width = -1,size_t IndexStart =-1, size_t IndexEnd = -1)`
   * `void setImageX (MantidImage_sptr)`
   * and similar Y and E methods
-1. SetImage will simply set all of the values of that dimension to the intesity values in the image ass efficiently as possible
+1. SetImage will simply set all of the values of that dimension to the intesity values in the image as efficiently as possible
 1. GetImage will extract all the dimension values and present them in a 2D representation as efficiently as possible.
 1. MantidImage_sptr will be a shared pointer to a vector of vectors of doubles, and will be defined in a typedef.